mainkoon81/ooo-Minkun-Model-Collection-II/README.md

 # `P(g|x)`
  - The membership is the parameter to estimate.
  - Probability that `x` belongs to the group `g`.
 Which Grp they belong to?
+ - p is the dimension.
- - This probabilities come from a certain distribution(parametric)...in detail,
+ - This probabilities come from a certain distribution(with different parametrization)...in detail,
  <img src="https://user-images.githubusercontent.com/31917400/52262491-86e18980-2924-11e9-9c4f-65a380b0c5c7.jpg" />

  - So let's figure out the probability distribution `P(x|g)`.
 This is the distribution of data points in each group.